-- salaries and related overhead expenses, which include stock-based compensation and benefits for personnel in research and development functions; - fees paid to consultants and contract research organizations, or CROs, including in connection with our preclinical studies and clinical trials and other related clinical trial fees, such as for investigator grants, patient screening, laboratory work, clinical trial material management and statistical compilation and analysis; - costs related to acquiring and manufacturing clinical trial materials, including continued testing such as process validation and stability of drug product; - costs related to compliance with regulatory requirements; and - · payments related to licensed products and technologies.
+- salaries and related overhead expenses, which include stock-based compensation and benefits for personnel in research and development functions; - fees paid to contract manufacturers for commercial scale-up activities; - fees paid to consultants and contract research organizations, or CROs, including in connection with our preclinical studies and clinical trials and other related clinical trial fees, such as for investigator grants, patient screening, laboratory work, clinical trial material management and statistical compilation and analysis; - costs related to acquiring and manufacturing clinical trial materials, including continued testing such as process validation and stability of drug product;

-From our inception through December 31, 2013, we have incurred approximately \$92.0 million in research and development expenses, of which we estimate \$86.5 million relates to our development of MYDICAR.
-We plan to increase our research and development expenses for the foreseeable future as we continue to develop
+- costs related to compliance with regulatory requirements; and - payments related to licensed products and technologies.

-MYDICAR for the treatment of systolic heart failure and our companion diagnostic, as well as, subject to the availability of additional funding, further advance the development of our other product candidates and MYDICAR for additional indications.
-Our direct research and development expenses consist principally of external costs, such as fees paid to investigators, consultants, central laboratories and CROs, in connection with our clinical trials, and costs related to acquiring and manufacturing clinical trial materials.
+From our inception through December 31, 2014, we have incurred approximately \$114.7 million in research and development expenses, of which we estimate \$108.7 million relates to our development of MYDICAR.
+We plan to increase our research and development expenses for the foreseeable future as we continue to develop MYDICAR for the treatment of HFrEF and our companion diagnostic, as well as, subject to the availability of additional funding, further advance the development of our other product candidates and MYDICAR for additional indications.
+Our direct research and development expenses consist principally of external costs, such as fees paid to investigators, consultants, central laboratories and CROs, in connection with our clinical trials, developing manufacturing capabilities and costs related to acquiring and manufacturing clinical trial materials.
 We typically use our employee and infrastructure resources across multiple research and development programs.